 |Property Damage Liability||$25,000|

-Of course, you can choose to carry a lot more coverage than the minimums, and it’s a really good idea to do so.
-These limits, however, will keep you on the right side of the law.
+Do you need car insurance in Ohio?
+The answer is yes.
+You can choose to carry a lot more coverage than the minimums, and it’s a good idea to do so.
+These limits will keep you on the right side of the law.

 Liability insurance is a form of financial responsibility and the most popular choice for Ohio drivers.

 There are a few other options.
 One of them is to be self-insured, but that only applies if you own 25 or more vehicles, and most people don’t.